one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Azure-infrastructure.md

 ## Exercise 3 - Connect to the Domain Controller and create a user account

-1. Once DC01 has restarted connect to the virtual machine and logon with your domain account by selecting **Microsoft Azure / Resource Groups / AD-ResourceGroup / DC01 / Connect / RDP**.
+1. Once DC01 has restarted connect to the virtual machine and logon with your domain account by selecting **Microsoft Azure / Resource Groups / WVDLab-Infrastructure / DC01 / Connect / RDP**.

 2. Make sure that you choose the **public IP address**, not the `Private IP address`, and then click on **Download RDP File**.
 3. Logon with the fully qualified domain credentials you wrote down earlier (e.g. yourname@yourdomain.com).
 You may have to choose __More Choices__ then **Use a different account** to enter your new set of credentials.